finos/open-source-readiness/docs/bok/Activities/Level-2/Creating-An-OSPO.md

 - Recruitment:  can you show improved talent retention?
 - Risk Reduction: _not_ having internal forks of OSS projects as this is a security risk.
 - Supply Chain Security:  can you point to vulnerabilities that have been managed.

+Owning Improved Processes:

+- Releases:  can you institute some kind of checklist of controls around open source releases?  _How can you encourage open source without putting people off with process?_
+- Training: can you point to the number of people trained in open source consumption / contribution across your organisation?
+- Is there a support function for the OSPO?
+Can you demonstrate a service level?

 #### OSPO Staff